 The different service options can offer opportunities for more steady work for drivers who desire it.
 In addition to being available, the best way to secure more work is to be courteous, reliable, and punctual.
 With customers typically anxiously awaiting your delivery, a professional work ethic will wow them, boost your rating, lead to more gigs, and bring in more money.

 As you consider this gig, the obvious question is, “How much do I get paid?”

 First off, know that Curri isn’t about speed only when it comes to deliveries.
 They are also swift when it comes to paying drivers, therefore, drivers are paid the same day a delivery is fulfilled.

-Type of vehicle and size of delivery do not matter when it comes to compensation.
+The type of vehicle and the size of delivery do not matter when it comes to compensation.
 Drivers are paid per mile.